MarginKit

 032765498113081634StableModerateHigh volatilityUnitsVolatility profile

-These drivers usually move safety stock faster than teams expect:
+These three drivers usually move safety stock the fastest:

 Common mistakes

-• Applying one buffer rule to every SKU regardless of risk profile.
+• Applying one safety-stock rule to all SKUs regardless of volatility.

-• Updating reorder alerts without revisiting safety-stock assumptions.
+• Updating reorder alerts without refreshing safety-stock inputs.

 Operator takeaway and risk balancing